Quick Answer

 3. Data Migration Cost

-Data migration is the process of extracting data from your existing systems — spreadsheets, legacy software, disconnected databases — cleaning it, transforming it into the right format, and loading it into the new ERP system.
+Data migration means extracting data from your existing systems — spreadsheets, legacy software, disconnected databases — cleaning it, transforming it, and loading it into the new ERP.

-This is one of the most underestimated cost components in ERP projects.
-Businesses consistently underestimate how much data they have, how poor the quality of that data is, and how long it takes to clean and validate it properly.
+This is one of the most underestimated costs in ERP projects.
+Businesses consistently underestimate how much data they have, how poor its quality is, and how long it takes to clean and validate properly.

-The most important principle to remember: never migrate data you haven’t cleaned and validated.
-As we explain in our article on why ERP implementation fails, dirty data migrated into a new system doesn’t become clean data — it becomes dirty data with a new interface.
+One principle matters most: never migrate data you haven’t cleaned and validated.
+As we explain in our article on why ERP implementation fails, dirty data migrated into a new system doesn’t become clean — it becomes dirty data with a new interface.

 4. Training Cost

-Training cost covers the time and resources required to prepare your team to use the new system effectively.
-This includes formal training sessions, training materials, and the productivity dip that occurs in the weeks immediately after go-live as employees adapt to new workflows.
+Training covers the time and resources to prepare your team to use the system well.
+This includes sessions, materials, and the short productivity dip after go-live as people adapt.

-Training is one of the most commonly underfunded components of ERP projects — and one of the leading causes of poor adoption.
-Businesses that invest adequately in training consistently achieve faster time-to-value and higher user adoption rates than those that skimp on it.
+Training is one of the most commonly underfunded parts of ERP projects — and a leading cause of poor adoption.
+Businesses that invest properly in training achieve faster time-to-value and higher adoption.

-Best practice: budget for role-specific training sessions for every department, completed before go-live — not after.
-Generic system walkthroughs are significantly less effective than training that shows each team member exactly how the system changes their specific daily tasks.
+Best practice: budget for role-specific training for every department, completed before go-live.
+Training that shows each person how the system changes their daily tasks beats generic walkthroughs.

 5. Ongoing Support and Maintenance Cost

-Cloud ERP: Software updates, security patches, and infrastructure maintenance are managed by the vendor and included in the subscription fee.
-Ongoing costs primarily relate to user support, additional training for new employees, and periodic system optimization.
+Cloud ERP: updates, security patches, and infrastructure are managed by the vendor and included in the subscription.
+Ongoing costs are mainly user support, training for new staff, and optimisation.

-On-Premise ERP: Annual maintenance fees of 15–20% of the original license cost are standard.
-IT staff costs for server management, security patching, and hardware refresh cycles add significantly to the total ongoing cost.
+On-Premise ERP: annual maintenance of 15–20% of the licence cost is standard, plus IT staff for servers, patching, and hardware refreshes.

-For most SMEs, Cloud ERP’s vendor-managed maintenance model results in substantially lower ongoing costs than on-premise alternatives.
-For a detailed comparison of the two approaches, read our guide on Cloud ERP vs Traditional ERP.
+For most SMEs, Cloud ERP’s vendor-managed model means substantially lower ongoing costs.
+For a full comparison, read our guide on Cloud ERP vs Traditional ERP.

 The Hidden Costs of ERP — What Most Vendors Don’t Tell You

-Beyond the five primary cost components, several hidden costs consistently catch businesses off guard in ERP projects:
+Beyond the five primary components, several hidden costs catch businesses off guard:

-- Integration costs: Connecting ERP to existing tools — eCommerce platforms, payment gateways, third-party logistics providers — requires integration work that is rarely included in standard implementation quotes.
+- Integration costs.
+Connecting ERP to eCommerce, payment gateways, or logistics tools is rarely included in standard quotes.

-- Productivity dip post go-live: The weeks immediately after go-live typically see a productivity reduction as teams adapt to new workflows.
-This is a real cost that rarely appears in any vendor’s pricing — but should be factored into your business case.
+- Productivity dip post go-live.
+The first weeks after go-live see a temporary dip as teams adapt.
+It’s a real cost that rarely appears in any quote.

 | Cost Component | Cloud ERP | On-Premise ERP |